grycap/oscar/docs/invoking.md

 found in the
 [cowsay example](https://github.com/grycap/oscar/tree/master/examples/cowsay#curl).

-To send an input file through cURL, you must encode it in base64.
+To send an input file through cURL, you must encode it in base64 or json.
 To avoid issues with the output in synchronous invocations remember to put the `log_level` as `CRITICAL`.
-Output, which is encoded in base64, should be decoded as well.
+Output, which is encoded in base64 or in json, should be decoded as well.
 Save output in the expected format of the use-case.

 ``` sh